• Skip to primary navigation

 I’ve always been a big fan of salads.
 They’re healthy and fresh and can be incredibly delicious when done right.

-My cousin served this amazing salad with different root vegetables a few years ago.
+My cousin served this amazing salad with different root vegetables a few decades ago.
 I loved it so much that I asked her for the recipe.
 She was more than happy to share!

 The original recipe was in the Food section of the local paper (recipe adapted from Sophie Dahl).